benjaminion/upgrading-ethereum-book/src/book.md

 ### Capella <!-- /part4/history/capella -->

-Capella is the next anticipated upgrade to the beacon chain after Bellatrix.
+Capella is the next planned upgrade to the beacon chain after Bellatrix.

 At the time of writing, the only feature to be included in the Capella upgrade is beacon chain withdrawals.
 Withdrawals will finally allow stakers to recover their stakes and rewards from the beacon chain into normal Ethereum addresses.